 Find your nearest beach and join in the beach cleaning fun, it makes a great educational day out for children of all ages and you’ll be helping gather essential information to conserve our marine environments, plus keeping your local beach spick and span!
 All of the details can be found at www.mcsuk.org/greatbritishbeachclean.

 If you’d like to hear about the latest actions you can take to help save our seas, shores and wildlife, sign up for e-news from the Marine Conservation Society.

-You can also read our recent blog post about the huge increase in wet wipe litter found washed up on British Beaches.
+You can also read our blog post about the huge increase in wet wipe litter found washed up on British Beaches.